square/square-python-sdk/doc/models/list-workweek-configs-request.md

 # List Workweek Configs Request

-A request for a set of `WorkweekConfig` objects
+A request for a set of `WorkweekConfig` objects.

 ## Structure